apache/eventmesh/docs/en/sdk-java/04-grpc.md

 }
 ```

 The `EventMeshGrpcConsumer` class implements the `registerListener`, `subscribe`, and `unsubscribe` methods.
 The `subscribe` method accepts a list of `SubscriptionItem` that defines the topics to be subscribed.
 The `registerListener` accepts an instance of a class that implements the `ReceiveMsgHook`.
 The `handle` method will be invoked when the consumer receives a message from the topic it subscribes to.
+If the `SubscriptionType` is `SYNC`, the return value of `handle` will be sent back to the producer.

 ```java
 import org.apache.eventmesh.client.grpc.consumer.EventMeshGrpcConsumer;